Skip to content

 2. option: The name of the option to retrieve.

-The function returns the value of the option.
+The function returns a mixed value depending on the queried option (typically an integer for timeouts or a boolean for flags).
 If the option doesn't exist or the connection identifier is invalid, the function returns false.

 Syntax of ftp_get_option()